Kanaderu/mm-slash/README.md

 The repository is built using `expressJS` to implment a lightweight RESTful API app for Mattermost.
 The following runs through how to quickly setup the App integration with a Dockerized Mattermost container.
 The repository is tested against the [Mattermost Docker Setup](https://github.com/mattermost/mattermost-docker).

+ExpressJS implementation has been converted to typescript deprecating the previous JS-only setup.
+Refer to commit #53c14a4 to view original setup.

 ### Network Defaults

 #### Attaching to the Mattermost Docker network